serviejs/servie/README.md

 Create a `Body` instance from raw data (e.g. `Readable | ReadableStream | Buffer | ArrayBuffer | object | string | null`).

-> `Body` is the most complex part of Servie due to support for node.js and browsers.
-TypeScript is also [missing a good story](https://github.com/Microsoft/TypeScript/issues/7753) for universal modules with code paths offering different features (e.g. `Buffer` in node.js, `ReadableStream` in browsers), so there's some logic duplication to support require via `servie/dist/body/node` and `servie/dist/body/browser`.
-If you are a module author only supporting browsers or node.js, feel free to use the `NodeBody` or `BrowserBody` exports to provide a better DX.

 #### Properties

 * `buffered` Indicates the raw body is entirely in memory (`boolean`)